drupalprojects/mutual_credit/README.txt

-The present author has also written, based on the needs of many groups uid_login - for LETS groups who commonly use their User ID autocategorise - a way of bringing consistency to items provided by many users in a closed vocabulary
+The present author has also written, based on the needs of many groups uid_login - for LETS groups who commonly use their User ID autocategorise - a way of bringing consistency to items provided by many users in a closed vocabulary offers_wants - a simple-to-setup directory of categorised offers (and wants)

 Visit admin/accounting/currency
 There is one currency in the system until the 'currency constellation' module is installed.